 The best administrative professionals aren't just supporting players.
 They add value to the job in ways that make them critical to an organization's success.
+What are their administrative skills?
+Everything from planning to communicating, organizing to problem solving.

 Terminology — Knowing the language of a particular business sector means an administrative assistant new to the company can keep up with and contribute to conversations in the workplace right from the start.